Strong order-one convergence of the Euler method for random ordinary differential equations driven by semi-martingale noises: Introduction

-There are other important notions of convergence, such as weak convergence, mean-square convergence, and $p$-th mean convergence (see e.g. \cite{HanKloeden2017,HighamKloeden2021, JentzenKloeden2011}), but here we focus only on the strong and pathwise convergence.
+There are other important notions of convergence, such as pathwise convergence, weak convergence, mean-square convergence, and $p$-th mean convergence (see e.g. \cite{AsaiKloeden2016,GruneKloeden2001,HanKloeden2017,HighamKloeden2021,JentzenKloeden2011,KloedenJentzen2007}), but here we focus only on the strong convergence.

-Under certain regularity conditions on $f$, it is proved in \cite[Theorem 3]{WangCaoHanKloeden2021} that, when the noise $\{Y_t\}_{t\in I}$ has $\theta$-H\"older continuous sample paths, the Euler scheme converges to the exact solution in the mean square sense with order $\theta$ with respect to the time step.
-This implies the strong convergence \eqref{strongordertheta} with the same order $\theta$.
-For pathwise convergence, see e.g. \cite{GruneKloeden2001,KloedenJentzen2007,JentzenKloeden2011,AsaiKloeden2016,HanKloeden2017}.
-In the case of fractional Brownian motion noise with Hurst parameter $H$, it is proved in \cite[Theorem 2]{WangCaoHanKloeden2021} that the mean square convergence is of order $H$, for any $0 < H \leq 1.$
+Under certain regularity conditions on $f$ and when the noise $\{Y_t\}_{t\in I}$ has $\theta$-H\"older continuous sample paths, the result in \cite[Theorem 3]{WangCaoHanKloeden2021} proves the order of convergence of the Euler scheme, in the mean square sense, to be of order $\theta$ with respect to the time step.
+This implies the strong convergence \cref{strongordertheta} with the same order $\theta$.
+In the case of fractional Brownian motion noise with Hurst parameter $H$, \cite[Theorem 2]{WangCaoHanKloeden2021} proves the mean square convergence to be of order $H$, for any $0 < H \leq 1.$

-In some special cases, the order of convergence of the Euler method may be higher than the associated H\"older exponent of the noise, such as for It\^o diffusion noises, in which case the RODE can be seen as part of a system of stochastic differential equations (SDE), with the Euler method for the RODE part of the system being part of a special case of the Milstein method for the SDE, which is known to be of strong order one (see \cite[Section 5]{WangCaoHanKloeden2021}, in particular \cite[Section 5.2, Example 12 and Remark 13]{WangCaoHanKloeden2021}).
+In some special cases, the order of convergence of the Euler method is known to be higher than the H\"older exponent of the noise.
+For example, for It\^o diffusion noises, the RODE can be seen as part of a system of SDEs, with the Euler method for the RODE component coinciding with the Milstein method for the SDE, which is known to be of strong order 1 (see \cite[Section 5]{WangCaoHanKloeden2021}, in particular \cite[Section 5.2, Example 12 and Remark 13]{WangCaoHanKloeden2021}).

-Our aim is to show that, in many more classical examples, it is possible to exploit further conditions that yield in fact a higher strong order of convergence, with the sample noise paths still being H\"older continuous or even discontinuous.
-This is the case, for instance, when the noise is a point process, a transport process, an It\^o process or a time-changed Brownian motion.
-We, show, in fact, that this is true for any noise that is a semi-martingale with bounded square variation.